 At Pediatric Dentistry of Denton we provide comprehensive dental care for infants, children, and teens in a comfortable and fun-filled atmosphere.
 Our specially-trained doctor and staff are professional, fun, caring, and friendly.
 We will make every effort to make your child experience pleasant.

 Dr. Francisco RodriguezDr.
 Francisco Rodríguez is originally from Costa Rica.
 After graduating from Dental School in 1998, he continued his post-doctoral education in The United States.
 He completed a General Practice Residency at Jackson Memorial Hospital in Miami, Florida and at The Ohio State University in Columbus, Ohio.
 After these years of hospital dentistry training and following his passion for helping children, Dr. Rodriguez completed his Pediatric Dentistry Residency and Masters Degree at the University of Alabama at Birmingham (UAB) in Birmingham, Alabama.
 While at UAB, he was part of a fellowship at the Sparks Center for Developmental and Learning Disorders providing dental care for special needs children.
 Prior to Pediatric Dentistry of Denton, he worked as a pediatric dentist in private practice for more than ten years in Texas, Wisconsin, and Illinois.
 Dr. Rodríguez is board certified by the American Board of Pediatric Dentistry, the highest achievement that can be obtained by a pediatric dentist.
 He feels that a positive and compassionate approach to children and their parents will allow them to feel safe, relaxed, and comfortable during the dental visit.
 He strongly believes prevention through proper oral and overall health habits are the foundation for a child's healthy smile.
-He and his wife Eugenia have two children.
+He and his wife Eugenia have three children.
 They enjoy spending family time together while cooking, traveling, playing at the park or taking their Westie Fiona for walks.
 He loves sports especially soccer, tennis, and cycling.
 Dr. Rodriguez feels very fortunate and excited to bring his compassionate care, knowledge, and experience to the Denton community.

 According to the American Academy of Pediatric Dentistry ”the first dental visit should occur shortly after the first tooth erupts and no later than the child first birthday”.